EconClass/CustomAPI/docs/README.md

-# TourPal API
+# HS Deck Builder

 ## Overview
-This API is designed to enable users to store and access information about landmarks in a city.
+This API is designed to enable users to store and access information about Hearthstone cards into decks.
-It allows users to be able to send json data to the server containing addresses, coordinates and photo urls.
+It allows users to create accounts to login and logout of which are provisioned using jwt tokens.
-The server then stores the data in a Mongo DB which can then be accessed and manipulated.
-The CRUD routes follow RESTful conventions.
+HS Deck Builder follows RESTful architecture and allows decks to be CRUDed using info from omgvamp's Hearthstone API.

 ## Examples